-When you first heard of Skype Qik, it must have sound familiar because that is the name of the mobile company Skype acquired in 2011.
+When you first heard of Skype Qik, it must have sounded familiar because that is the name of the mobile company Skype acquired in 2011.
 Some of the developers from Qik worked on Skype Qik, it is entirely different technology than Skype.
 Qik was live video streaming whereas Skype Qik is like a video voicemail app and the app which was launched recently was built again using a different code.

-Skype’s idea was about connecting people and bringing them closer when they were miles apart, where as Skype Qik is an altogether different thing.
-Internet users have also started shifting from desktop to mobile and Skype reports that half of the new users every month are on mobile, so an app which catered to the mobile only audience was in need.
+Skype’s idea was about connecting people and bringing them closer when they were miles apart, whereas Skype Qik is an altogether different thing.
+Internet users have also started shifting from desktop to mobile and Skype reports that half of the new users every month are on mobile, so an app which catered to the mobile-only audience was in need.

 Feedback of Skype Qik

 Skype Qik offers a vibrant, intuitive and a simple UI.
-The users can just tap at the pink button which will open a homescreen with your previously recorded video messages and an option to record a video and send to your friend.
+The users can just tap the pink button which will open a home screen with your previously recorded video messages and an option to record a video and send to your friend.
 While recording a video, it is important to note that the easy transition between the front and rear camera makes it quite an app to look forward to.